 |

-Pioneers, Cossacks, missionaries, deportees, rich
+Pioneers, Cossacks, missionaries, deportees,

-- Irkutsk.
-Talented workers who gave such
+their city - Irkutsk.
+Talented workers who gave such a distinctive

-descendants.
+for their descendants.

-The mellow chime of hundreds of bells met Irkutsk's
+The mellow chime of hundreds of bells met Irkutsk's guests on holydays

 at the beginning of the twentieth century.
 There were about forty

-Orthodox churches in Irkutsk in those
+Orthodox churches in Irkutsk in those days, not all of which have

 survived to the present.
-Nowadays for your first encounter with the
+Nowadays for your first encounter with

-architecture" by specialists.
+Russian architecture" by specialists.

 |